morehshin/TheRadicalOutside_Spring2018/apr_3_assignment/user-vs-tech-manifesto.md

 Manifest on user versus technology interaction

 # Our configuration
 This manifesto is written for native technology users.
-It gives guidance gaiidens on an user’s role when using technology.
+It gives guidance on an user’s role when using technology.
 Living in a world of technology should not give the impression to an user of living in a digital world.
 A technology user needs to understand that all experiences trigger analog actions.
 It is crucial for a technology user to understand the analog action can be triggered but is not requiring digital experience.

 Digital triggers:
 - Monitors.  - eye